 PRTC and Class Action Claims.
-Liberty Puerto Rico, as the surviving entity in the Puerto Rico Transaction, is a party to certain claims previously asserted by the incumbent telephone operator against OneLink based on alleged conduct of OneLink that occurred prior to the acquisition of OneLink (the PRTC Claim).
+Liberty Puerto Rico, as the surviving entity in the Puerto Rico Transaction, is a party to certain claims previously asserted by the incumbent telephone operator (PRTC) against OneLink based on alleged conduct of OneLink that occurred prior to the acquisition of OneLink (the PRTC Claim).
 The PRTC Claim includes an allegation that OneLink acted in an anticompetitive manner in connection with a series of legal and regulatory proceedings it initiated against the incumbent telephone operator in Puerto Rico beginning in 2009.
 In March 2014, a separate class action claim was filed in Puerto Rico (the Class Action Claim) containing allegations substantially similar to those asserted in the PRTC Claim, but alleging ongoing injury on behalf of a consumer class (as opposed to harm to a competitor).
+In July 2016, the judge presiding over the PRTC Claim in the United States District Court for the District of Maine (the District Court) granted OneLink summary judgment that dismissed the PRTC Claim in its entirety, subject to appeal.
+On August 23, 2016, PRTC filed a notice of appeal with respect to the July 2016 judgment.
+We are currently unable to predict the outcome of any such appeal.
 The former owners of OneLink have partially indemnified us through November 8, 2016 for any losses we may incur in connection with the PRTC Claim up to a specified maximum amount.
-However, the indemnify does not cover any potential losses resulting from the Class Action Claim.
+However, the indemnity does not cover any potential losses resulting from the Class Action Claim.
 We have recorded a provision and a related indemnification asset representing our best estimate of the net loss we may incur upon the ultimate resolution of the PRTC Claim.
 While we expect that the net amount required to satisfy these contingencies will not materially differ from the estimated amount we have accrued, no assurance can be given that the ultimate resolution of these matters will not have an adverse impact on our results of operations, cash flows or financial position in any given period.